How to Fix a Hole in a Door

 Slide a drop cloth under the door to protect the floor as you work.
 Leave the door on its hinges—you needn’t remove it to complete this fix.

-STEP 2: Neaten the edges of the hole.
+Step 2: Neaten the edges of the hole.

 Cut away ragged edges around the hole using a sharp utility knife (the kind with retractable snap-off blades).
 Hold the knife at a slight angle to create a beveled cut and use a gentle sawing motion to remove splintered edges and roughness.

-STEP 3: Stuff paper inside the door surround the perimeter of the hole.
+Step 3: Stuff paper inside the door surround the perimeter of the hole.

 Crumple up a small bit of newspaper or paper towels and push the wad lightly into the hollow area of the door surrounding the hole.
 The crumpled paper will serve as a lightweight block to contain the foam you’ll be using in the next step, so be sure to insert it all the way around the perimeter of the hole.

-STEP: 4 Fill the hole with insulation.
+Step: 4 Fill the hole with insulation.

-Spray low-expansion aerosol foam insulation into the hole using the straw that came with the can.
-(Note: Avoid using high-expansion foam, which can create excessive pressure in the hollow and cause the door surface to bow outward.)
 Start at the back of the hole and spray slowly.
 The foam will come out as a liquid but quickly expand to a fluffy foam to fill the hole.
 Let set for 10 to 15 minutes, until it’s no longer tacky to the touch yet still feels soft and rubbery.

-STEP 5: Trim the insulation.
+Step 5: Trim the insulation.

 It’s likely that some foam will have expanded outside the hole.
 Once it has fully dried, cut the excess away with a utility knife.
 Extend the blade until four to six snap-off sections are visible, and then hold it flush against the surface of the door to trim the foam.

-STEP 6: Add auto-body filler.
+Step 6: Add auto-body filler.

 Cover the foam-filled hole with lightweight auto-body filler compatible with fiberglass, the insulation you’ve sprayed into the hole already.
 (Check packaging info for specific use instructions; some types come in two separate containers and require blending, while others are ready to use.)
 Scoop up a small amount of auto-body filler with a plastic putty knife and smooth it over the hole.
 Wipe off excess with the putty knife.
 Let the filler dry completely.

-STEP 7: Smooth, spackle, smooth.
+Step 7: Smooth, spackle, smooth.

 Sand with 120-grit sandpaper to remove dried auto body filler and create a seamless surface.
 Then use a putty knife to apply a very thin layer of lightweight paintable spackle over the filler.
 When dry, sand once more.
 Run your fingers over the surface to ensure that it feels very smooth.

-STEP 8: Touch up with matching paint.
+Step 8: Touch up the door’s finish with matching paint.